f5devcentral/f5-rseries-training/docs/rseries_security.rst

 NTP Authentication
 ==================

 NTP Authentication can be enabled to provide a secure communication channel for Network Time Protocol queries from the F5OS platform layer.
-In order to utilize NTP authentication you must first enable NTP authentication and then add keys in order to secure communication to your NTP servers.
+To utilize NTP authentication you must first enable NTP authentication and then add keys in order to secure communication to your NTP servers.

 Enabling NTP Authentication via CLI
 -----------------------------------